Running the Relational Database Curriculum in your Browser

 4. Go to http://freecodecamp.org/learn/relational-database/

-From there, it may take a few moments, but the tutorial should start automatically.
-It will load a virtual machine with VS Code running and launch the CodeRoad extension, which will start the tutorial.
-Follow the instructions in CodeRoad to go through it.
+Follow the instructions in CodeRoad to go through the course.
 If you get stuck at any point, see the troubleshooting steps below.

 Troubleshooting